Testimony of the Day

 This is the type of thing that makes me want to spread the word of health more!
 Amazing results after one of our consults.

-” Hi Maria,
+” Hi, Maria,

 It’s been about 6 months since I found your blog through Dr. Davis.
 What a great 6 months it’s been!
 I’m down 52.5 pounds.
-I was taking over 500 prescription and non-prescription pills a month for severe IBS, acid reflex, asthma, headaches etc. I had just turned 30 and was at my heaviest!
+I was taking over 500 prescription and non-prescription pills a month for severe IBS, acid reflux, asthma, headaches, etc. I had just turned 30 and was at my heaviest!
 I had been a long time “points” member, and was gaining weight while eating my whole grains and fruit by the pounds!
 Fruit doesn’t count as points you know!!!
 What a wake up call when I found your blog and became your client!
 I wanted to share some before and after pictures with you, although I am still a work in progress.
 Thanks again Maria, you have truly changed my life for the better.

 Do you crave salt?
 People with adrenal fatigue crave salt because they often have low blood pressure.
 The adrenal glands regulate water and mineral balance in our cells.
 Without adequate quality sodium intake, your blood pressure drops and your adrenal hormones suffer.
-The adrenal glands are one of the most important organs in your body, yet they are often over looked by the medical professionals.
+The adrenal glands are one of the most important organs in your body, yet they are often overlooked by medical professionals.
 These tiny essential glands secrete sex hormones and stress-response hormones.
 Internal and external stressors (exercise, lack of sleep, family, work…) have a huge effect on the adrenals and therefore our hormonal (thyroid, progesterone, estrogen, etc.) output.

 Signs of adrenal fatigue:

 1. Insomnia (you can fall asleep, but wake up many times throughout the night)

 7. Low libido